-It's been called the "Welsh Roswell" but over 40 years on it's still not known exactly what happened in an remote part of North Wales on the night of Wednesday 23rd January 1974.
+It's been called the "Welsh Roswell" but over 40 years on it's still not known exactly what happened in a remote part of North Wales on the night of Wednesday 23rd January 1974.

-On an ordinary winter's evening Merionethshire, Wales an isolated mountain range become the focal point of one of the UK's most famous UFO incidents.
+On an ordinary winter's evening in Wales, Merionethshire an isolated mountain range became the focal point of one of the UK's most famous UFO incidents.

 Just after 8:30pm residents in Bala and the nearby villages of Corwen, Llandrillo and Llanderfel reported hearing something unusual, at least one, possibly two loud explosions.

 The huge bang was followed by earth tremors and rumbling which lasted for around five seconds.
-On witness described the sounds as being "like a lorry running into a house."
+One witness described the sounds as being "like a lorry running into a house."

 The local police force were inundated with calls from eye witnesses who believed the explosions and lights were the result of a UFO which had crashed into a side of Cadair Berwyn.